Mursi role at Syria rally seen as tipping point for Egypt army

 In public, Mursi and the army have kept up appearances.

-The presidency has moved repeatedly to quash rumors of tensions with the generals.
+The presidency has moved repeatedly to quash rumours of tensions with the generals.

 And the constitution signed into law by Mursi late last year protects the interests of the military, which oversees a sprawling economic empire that produces everything from bottled water to tablet computers.